duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/ddh-intro.md

 Quixey was a source that the DuckDuckHack Community suggested for mobile app search.
 Now, whenever someone searches for apps on DuckDuckGo, they see the Quixey App Search Instant Answer.

 DuckDuckGo already includes thousands of Instant Answers, including word definitions, calculations, movies and music.
-The possibilities are endless - by building a comprehensive range of Instant Answers we aim to provide a conclusive result for every search.
+The possibilities are endless - by building a comprehensive range of Instant Answers our ultimate aim is to provide a conclusive result for every search.

 ## Want to Make an Instant Answer?